 However, one individual had quite a unique complaint about this massive country—it all just seemed kind of run down to them.

 “Mainland China.
 I really enjoyed Hong Kong, but I just can’t go back to a country with such erratic maintenance of aircraft, cabs that will kill me, and from restaurants to international airports toilets that are essentially a porcelain hole in the ground…Sorry for the pessimism.”

 The island paradise of Jamaica sees tons of visitors every year, and most of them have a good time.

-However, there is one recurring complaint you’ll see crop up a lot when it comes to Jamaica–its lack of safety for people and their possessions.
+However, one recurring complaint you’ll see crop up a lot in Jamaica: its lack of safety for people and their possessions.
 It’s best to stay alert when you’re there!

-That’s not exactly a great way to start your vacation, and we can see why they would never want to go back.
+That’s not a great way to start your vacation, and we can see why they would never want to return.